 Teleconference access to the various meetings could, at Panel’s discretion, be made available to the public and any other interested parties.

-A dedicated Web page on the NRC’s public should be established and maintained to facilitate ease of public access to key information.
-The should contain important correspondence, public meeting slides and transcripts, NRC inspection reports, and other relevant information.
+A dedicated Web page on the NRC’s public website should be established and maintained to facilitate ease of public access to key information.
+The website should contain important correspondence, public meeting slides and transcripts, NRC inspection reports, and other relevant information.
 This is an important tool to be used for communicating ongoing activities and issues at the site, and the Communication Team should ensure that all documents are posted in a timely manner.

 The Panel should consider the use of NRC’s Blog for periodic updates to the public and as a way to respond to questions and promote education.